-Renovascular disease is one of the most common causes of curable hypertension but accounts for < 2% of all cases of hypertension.
-Stenosis or occlusion of a main renal artery Renal Artery Stenosis and Occlusion Renal artery stenosis is a decrease in blood flow through one or both of the main renal arteries or their branches.
-Renal artery occlusion is a complete blockage of blood flow through one or... read more , an accessory renal artery, or any of their branches can cause hypertension by stimulating release of renin from juxtaglomerular cells of the affected kidney.
-The area of the arterial lumen must be decreased by ≥ 70% and a significant poststenotic gradient must also be present before stenosis is likely to contribute to blood pressure (BP) elevation.
-For unknown reasons, renovascular hypertension is much less common among patients with African ancestry.
+Renovascular disease is one of the most common causes of reversible hypertension but accounts for < 1% of all cases of hypertension (1).
+Stenosis or occlusion of a main renal artery, an accessory renal artery, or any of their branches can cause hypertension by stimulating release of renin from juxtaglomerular cells of the affected kidney.
+The area of the arterial lumen must be decreased by 70% and a significant poststenotic gradient must also be present before stenosis is likely to contribute to blood pressure (BP) elevation.

 Renovascular hypertension is characterized by high cardiac output and high peripheral resistance.